 Iams responds that “all studies conducted to date prove that ethoxyquin is safe for use in all animal foods when used at approved levels,” but I have to ask the obvious question: What happens when our dogs eat it every single day, meal after meal?

 5–6.
 BHA and BHT

 Last on the list of the worst dog food ingredients are BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene), which have been linked to cancer.

 “You should look for natural preservatives, such as the herb rosemary or vitamins E or C, instead of chemical additives like these,” says Dr. Selmer.

 Even though there is more and more evidence now that these chemical-based preservatives may harm your pet’s health, it is still normal within the industry to slip them into various dog foods.
 “These chemical additives and preservatives may lead to aggressiveness, mood swings, hyperactivity, and regurgitation after meals or skin allergies,” says Dr. Selmer.

-There are so many dog foods out there that have better quality ingredients, so don’t bother with products that have any of those 6 ingredients listed above.
+My opinion?
+There are so many dog foods out there that have better quality ingredients, so don’t even bother with products that have any of those 6 ingredients listed above.